djparks/notes/Quotes/Quotes.md

 “It is not because things are difficult that we do not dare; it is because we do not dare that they are difficult.”
 SENECA

+"Truth will ultimately prevail where pains is taken to bring it to light." -- George Washington

+"Surround yourself with people that push you to do and be better.
+No drama or negativity.
+Just higher goals and higher motivation.
+Good times and positive energy.
+No jealousy or hate.
+Simply bringing out the absolute best in each other"
+Warren Buffet

+“People who are unable to motivate themselves must be content with mediocrity no matter how impressive their other talents.”
+ANDREW CARNEGIE

+“You are what you do, not what you say you will do.”
+CARL JUNG